geosolutions-it/MapStore2/docs/developer-guide/local-config.md

 Here you can see in definition `+nadgrids=PENR2009`.
 The same is valid for `geotiff` or `gsb` types.

 !!! warning
-    **Important**: Grid file paths must be accessible via HTTP/HTTPS URLs, not local file paths.
+    **Important**: Grid file paths must be accessible via HTTP/HTTPS URLs, not local file paths ( and that CORS is properly configured if the files are hosted on external domains).
 Do not use `localhost` or local file system paths like `file://` or relative paths.
 The grid files should be hosted on a web server that is accessible from the MapStore application.

-!!! warning
-    Ensure that grid files are accessible via HTTP/HTTPS and that CORS is properly configured if loading from external domains.

 ### CRS Selector configuration